-Day-to-day responsibility for the development of BII's tax strategy in light of legislative changes, evolving tax practices and other tax policy matters is delegated to BII's internal tax team.
+Day-to-day responsibility for the development of BII's tax strategy in light of legislative changes, evolving tax practices and other tax policy matters is delegated to BII's internal tax team, led by the Group Head of Tax.
 BII's internal tax team works with BII's Risk Management team, overseen by the Risk Committee of the Board, to develop, maintain and improve processes and control frameworks to ensure all tax risks are identified, understood and controlled.
 This involves keeping abreast of changes in BII's business operating model and developments in tax law, regulations and practice.

-BII's Code of Responsible Investment requires us to comply with tax laws and regulations in the countries where we operate.
+BII's Policy of Responsible Investment requires it to comply with tax laws and regulations in the countries it operates.

-BII's approach to tax planning and risk appetite
+3. BII's approach to tax planning and risk appetite

-BII's tax affairs are managed in an efficient manner consistent with the fact that BII is exempt from UK corporation tax and is wholly owned by the UK Government.
+BII's tax affairs are managed in an efficient manner consistent with the fact that BII is exempt from UK corporation tax and wholly owned by the UK Government.